fxos-components/fxos-camera/README.md

   .then(...);
 ```

-You query for the available cameras.
+### Get available cameras

 Most devices today have two cameras: `'front'` and `'back`'.
 You can use the result of this query to determine whether to show a camera 'toggle' button in your app or not.

 ```js
 camera.get('cameras')